TNG/property-loader/README.md

 private AnyType fieldOfAnyType;
 ```

-The MyFieldValueProvider.class is an inner class of your config and implements the getValue(String optionValue) method:
+The MyFieldValueProvider.class is an inner class of your config and implements the getValue method:
 ```java
 public class Config {
     public static class MyFieldValueProvider implements FieldValueProvider<AnyType> {